What workers and employers need to know about COVID-19

 - Clean and disinfect frequently touched objects and surfaces.

+WorkSafeBC has been communicating with our prevention officers to assist them in supporting employers with information about COVID-19 and employer obligations in the workplace.
 Workers in the health care sector may have a higher potential risk of coming into contact with infected persons.
 WorkSafeBC is engaging with health authorities to verify their infection prevention and exposure control plans are effective and in place.
 The World Health Organization recommends that health care workers consistently apply appropriate infection prevention and control measures, including hand hygiene; wearing appropriate personal protective equipment, including masks and eye protection, when assessing patients with respiratory illness; and performing a risk assessment before providing care.